ZAMBOANGA CITY TRAVEL GUIDE

 Burial Places are not for everyone but if you’re one of the few who are intrigued by it, then head on to Badjao Burial grounds in Sta.
 Cruz Island where the local tribes Badjao and Bangingi put their dearly departed to rest.

-Zamboanga is known for its woven yakan clothing and other woven accessories and no visit to the city will be complete without going to Yakan Weaving Village.
+Zamboanga is known for its small community which produces woven yakan clothing and other woven accessories and no visit to the city will be complete without going to Yakan Weaving Village.
 Their unique designs are bright and everything they make is handmade, thanks to old traditions that they’ve been practicing for a long time.

 Tourist Spots to Visit